thelukemccarthy/scripts_and_files/feature-toggle-best-practice.md

   * Moves some complexity of branching into the code base
     * Branching strategies are complex, while using feature toggles reduces the complexity they don't remove the complexity entirely.
-If the team isn't mature enough or lacks the discipline require to always implemented feature toggles, a lot of pain can result.
+If the team isn't mature enough or lacks the discipline require to always implemented feature toggles, a lot of pain can result

 ## Best Practices ##
   * Feature toggle all new code (except bugs, but probably bugs too)
     * You never know what is going to change, or be found.
 Imagine the confidence and trust you can build when a Product Owner comes to you and asks to remove a feature minutes before a release, and you smile and say "No Problem"
-  * When a feature toggle is off/missing the existing behaviour shouldn't change.
+  * When a feature toggle is off/missing the existing behaviour shouldn't change
     * This works as a fail-safe and is less likely to cause problems in production if someone forgets to create a feature toggle in the production environment
   * Create the feature toggle before any other code